bennywong3/1340_gp114/README.md

 ```
 ### **7. Change the layout of deli**

-To tackle problem 4 (layout of deli), we have 5 preset layout options and 1 custom setting option for the user, including default setting, spring setting, summer setting, autumn setting and winter setting.
+To tackle problem 4 (layout of deli), we have 5 preset layout options and 1 custom setting option for the user, including default setting, spring setting, summer setting, autumn setting, and winter setting.

 - Default setting (1)
 ```